 While we may not always be happy with alarm clocks, we couldn't live without them!
 Those annoying devices that pull us from our peaceful slumbers keep the world functioning.

 As technology has progressed over the years, so have our alarm clocks.
 They've changed many times, but the concept has remained almost entirely the same.
 The history of alarm clocks and their progression through the centuries is an interesting story.
-What started as something ancient that used running streams and the stars to track time is now an online device we all carry in our back pocket.
+What started as something ancient that used running streams and the stars to track time is now an online device we all carry in our back pockets.

-Let's delve into the history of when alarm clocks were invented, who the first person to use an alarm clock was and how people woke up before they were invented.
+Let's delve into the history of when alarm clocks were invented, who the first person to use an alarm clock was, and how people woke up before they were invented.

 When Was the Alarm Clock First Invented?

 It's assumed that the alarm clock was first invented back in 222 BC by the Hellenistic inventor Ctesibius by fixing a mechanical device to his clepsydras.
 These were ancient water clocks used to measure time using the gradual flow of water.

 Around 222 BC, Ctesibius fitted a mechanical device to his clepsydras that would drop pebbles onto a gong or blow trumpets when the water reached a certain flow.
 Without knowing it, Ctesibius had just invented the first alarm clock that would soon be used across the world less than 2,000 years later!